I Let My Fiancé Pick My Outfits For 5 Days — Here Were The Biggest Surprises

 I gave him very little direction (actually, I gave him no direction whatsoever), but as it turns out, when it comes to personal style, Michael is incredibly inventive — and even a little whimsical.

-On Monday, he recreated an outfit from one of my favourite childhood photos.
+On Monday, he recreated an outfit from one of my favorite childhood photos.
 On Tuesday, he chose an all pink matching track suit.
-The outfit looked pretty cool until he added on a pair of ginormous baseball earrings — his own personal ode to his favourite sport.
+The outfit looked pretty cool until he added on a pair of ginormous baseball earrings — his own personal ode to his favorite sport.

 Wednesday's look was fully thrifted, Thursday's was all about pizza (including a plastic pizza pocket and all), and Friday's hot pink matching set was unlike anything I'd ever think Michael would choose.